UANATACA/ONESHOT-REPO/oneshot_gui.md

 > STEP 3: Upload a document

+API reference: <a href="#tag/Documents/paths/~1api~1v1~1document~1{pk}/post">Upload document</a>

-After creating the digital signature request, we can associate to it all documents that should be signed by the user.
-For each document, we make a multipart/form-data HTTP POST request with the **PDF** document to upload.
+After creating the digital signature request, we can associate to it all pdf documents that should be signed by the user.

 	curl -F "file=@doc.pdf" -X POST https://one-shot.developers.uanataca.com/api/v1/document/1464

 Note that the number at the end of the call is the request id we obtained in the previous step.

-If the upload is successful, the response will contain the identifier assigned to the document:
+If the upload is successful, the response will contain the identifier assigned to each document:

 	1 | {
 	2 |     "status": "200 OK",